JurajMlich/ultimate-bash-backup-script-with-rotation/README.md

 # Bash backup script supporting rotation
-After looking around the whole internet, I had not found a script that would have been general enough and would have worked exactly as I want.
+After lquite a lot of time doing research, I had not found a script that would have been general enough and would have worked exactly as I want without being far too complex.
 So I have learned Bash and here is the result.
 Feel free to correct my mistakes, if any.
 Script was carefully tested.

 ## Features
 - configuration of more backup intervals